pfunks/TCTest/test_faq.md

 ## How do Steem Dollar to STEEM conversions work?

-If you convert Steem Dollars to STEEM via the Steemit wallet, the blockchain will process the transaction over a period of 3.5 days.
-At the end of the 3.5 days, it will destroy the SBD and replace it with approximately $1 USD worth of STEEM tokens.
+If you convert Steem Dollars to STEEM with the Steemit wallet, the blockchain will process the transaction over a period of 3.5 days.
+At the end of the 3.5 days, the SBD will be gone and replaced by approximately $1 USD worth of STEEM tokens.
 The "approximately 1 USD worth of STEEM tokens" is based on the median STEEM price over the 3.5 days, using the price feeds from the Steem witnesses.
 Depending on price fluctuations during the 3.5 days it is possible to end up with more or less than $1 USD worth of STEEM per SBD at the end of the conversion, but the difference is generally minor.

 ## Is there a way for me to convert my Steem Dollars to STEEM without waiting 3.5 days?